 Notwithstanding the still very high degree of uncertainty related to estimates of potential GDP and structural fiscal balances in the light of strong economic volatility, countries are invited to present their views on the cyclical position of the economy and its impact on the budgetary position.
 The text should discuss the factors affecting potential growth and cyclical developments as well as the parameters, data and methodology used for the projections.
-One-off and temporary measures should be clearly identified and estimates of their budgetary impact (including as a share of GDP) should be presented for the previous year and the whole programme period.
+One-off and temporary measures should be clearly identified and estimates of their budgetary impact (including as a share of GDP) should be presented for the previous year and the whole programme period in line with the Commission methodology.